GorkaAbad/Sneaky-Spikes/README.md

 # Sneaky-Spikes

-Code for the paper "Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data" submited at USENIX'23.
+Code for the paper "Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data".

 Guide to the code is available [here](how_to.md).